kasslent/clc-digital-skills/_lessons/module-0.md

 module: 0
 lesson: 0
 title: Install Party!
-description: Tips, downloads, recommendations and cheatsheets to prep you for the next 7 weeks.
+description: Tips, downloads and recommendations to prepare you for the next 7 weeks.
 permalink: module0.html
 ---